Chaosus/ModernShogi/README.md

 ## What about AI ?

-Game uses YaneuraOu engine(https://github.com/yaneurao/YaneuraOu) and evaluation book Elmo(https://github.com/mk-takizawa/elmo_for_learn) (https://drive.google.com/file/d/0B0XpI3oPiCmFalVGclpIZjBmdGs) - latest version from 2018/5.
+Game can use YaneuraOu engine(https://github.com/yaneurao/YaneuraOu) and evaluation book Elmo(https://github.com/mk-takizawa/elmo_for_learn) (https://drive.google.com/file/d/0B0XpI3oPiCmFalVGclpIZjBmdGs) - latest version from 2018/5.
 You should download them or compile yourself if you want to develop AI.
-Place them in "engines" folder in resulted binary folder.
+Place them in "engines" folder in exported binary folder and/or Godot engine binary folder.

 ## Why do you use Godot ?
 Why not Unity or Unreal Engine 4 ?